Skip to main content

 • music

 The music in the game is widely praised for its variety and quality, ranging from classical influences to heavy metal and synth, creating a unique and immersive experience that complements the gameplay.
-Reviewers highlight the soundtrack as a standout feature, noting its thematic fit and ability to enhance the overall atmosphere, making it a significant draw for fans of the genre.
-Overall, the music is described as remarkable, with many expressing a strong appreciation for the effort put into its composition.
+Reviewers highlight the soundtrack as a standout feature, noting its thematic fit and ability to enhance the game's atmosphere, making it a significant draw for fans of the genre.
+Overall, the music is described as remarkable, with many expressing a strong appreciation for its creativity and the effort put into it.

 • “The visuals are grotesquely mesmerizing, and the music is all over the place (from classically inspired to heavy metal, to synth) in all the best ways.”